Rabies in pets

 If a pet such as a cat or dog eats a wildlife vaccine bait, the bait is not likely to pose a risk if the pet has a normal immune system.
 However, your pet may experience digestive upset from the wax coating on the bait.

 Travel to the United States

-If you’re travelling to the United States with your dog, you need an up-to-date vaccination certificate signed by your veterinarian to enter the U.S. and return to Canada.
+If you are travelling to the United States with your dog, you need an up-to-date vaccination certificate signed by your veterinarian to enter the U.S. and return to Canada.

-If your dog is less than 4 months old, it won’t be admitted into the United States.
+If your dog is less than 4 months old, it will not be admitted into the United States, because:

 In some parts of the U.S., the risk of your pet being exposed to rabies may be higher than in Ontario.

-Other pets may have different requirements.
-Check your destination’s requirements and/or speak with your veterinarian before traveling.
+Other countries and other kinds of pets may have different requirements for rabies vaccination.
+Check your destination’s requirements and speak with your veterinarian before traveling.

 Veterinarians can submit an online request to the Ministry of Agriculture, Food and Rural Affairs for help with:

 - rabies exposure risk assessments in pets or livestock

 - post-exposure management related to potential rabies exposure